Samsung/tizen-docs/docs/application/design/mobile/design-patterns/widgets.md

 <a name="hybrid-widgets"></a>
 ## Hybrid Widgets

 While most widgets can be classified into one of the two types listed above, there are widgets that utilize a variety of content.
-Such widgets are called “hybrid widgets.”
+Such widgets are called "hybrid widgets."
 For example, a music widget may be considered a hybrid widget if it provides playlist information and playback controls at the same time.

 <img src="media/4.4.1_d.png" alt="Example of a hybrid widget – Music widget" width="260px" />